Record your medical appointments

 The jargon explained, the numbers double-checked

 Consultations are full of terms most people have never heard, and a single figure, like a dose or a measurement, can matter enormously.
 Advoca picks out the medical terms from your appointment and explains each one in plain language, with links to trusted sources.
 It also pays special attention to numbers said out loud, checking them so an exact dose doesn't get lost.
 Prefer it simpler?
-Switch to a version written for a reading age of around 11.
+Switch to a version written in plain, everyday language.

 Share a clear summary with the people who help you